tmm35/ctf-writeups/HackTheBox/Timelapse.md

 ```bash
 target=10.129.227.113
 ```
-I don't lways do this, sometimes it just helps me work through the box quicker so I don't always have to go and copy the IP.
+I don't always do this, sometimes it just helps me work through the box quicker so I don't always have to go and copy the IP.

 From there, I run the following Nmap command: